Dimers and orthogonal polynomials: connections with random matrices: Gaussian Unitary Ensemble of random matrices (GUE)

 \subsection{Eigenvalues' distribution}

-For the Gaussian ensembles of random matrices, one quantity of interest are the eigenvalues, which are independent of the choice of basis.
-By integrating out the angular variables one obtains the following result.
+One quantity of interest for random matrices are the eigenvalues, their distributions and correlations.
+For the Gaussian ensembles of random matrices the eigenvalues are independent of the choice of basis.
+This allows to explicitly compute the projection of the random matrix measure to the eigenvalues measure with the following result.
 Denote by $P_{\rm GUE}(\lambda)$ the probability density of eigenvalues at $\lambda \in \R^N$.

 \begin{prop} Let $\lambda_1,\lambda_2,\ldots,\lambda_N\in \R$ denote the $N$ eigenvalues of a random matrix $H$ with measure (\ref{eqGUE}).
 Then, the joint distribution of eigenvalues is given by